<%- data.texts.loaderText %>

 - dried fruit, such as raisins, prunes, figs and dried apricots

-A 30g portion of dried fruit counts as 1 of your 5 A Day, but should be eaten at mealtimes, not as a between-meal snack, to reduce the impact on teeth.
+A 30g portion of dried fruit counts as 1 of your 5 A Day, but should be eaten at mealtimes, not as a snack between meals, to reduce the impact of sugar on teeth.

 The body needs vitamin D to regulate the amount of calcium and phosphate in the body.
 These nutrients help keep bones, teeth and muscles healthy.

 Good sources of vitamin D for vegans include:

 - exposure to sunlight, particularly from late March/early April to the end of September – remember to cover up or protect your skin before it starts to turn red or burn (see vitamin D and sunlight)

 - fortified fat spreads, breakfast cereals and unsweetened soya drinks (with vitamin D added)